alphanome-ai/common-contributing-guide/README.md

 3. **Work with the unit test:** Once you have your unit test set up, you can make changes and run the test to see if your changes are working as expected.
 This is much quicker and more efficient than working with the full document or using full debugging tools.

 Remember, the goal here is to make your testing process more efficient and manageable.
 By isolating complexity and focusing on unit tests, you can achieve this goal and ensure your changes work as intended.

+## Seeking Assistance and Asking Questions
+Should you have any questions, concerns, or need further clarification, please post them to our [Discussions](https://github.com/orgs/alphanome-ai/discussions) page unless they are specific to a GitHub issue or a GitHub pull request.
+This centralized area allows for easier tracking of community inquiries and ensures that you get a timely response.

 ## Conclusion
 Thank you for your interest in contributing to our projects!
 We're thrilled to have you on board.
 Your contributions help make our projects better, and we sincerely appreciate your time and effort.